-The North Carolina Turnpike Authority (NCTA) presents the operations statistics for the Triangle Expressway during the fourth quarter (October - December) of 2023.
+The North Carolina Turnpike Authority (NCTA) presents the operations statistics for the Triangle Expressway during the first quarter (January - March) of 2025.
 The report includes data related to traffic volumes, roadway operations, and maintenance.
 The statistics will allow for future analysis to identify quarterly and annual trends over time, providing a quantifiable method to track performance.
+While the newly opened extension of the Triangle Expressway is now open to traffic, it will not be included in this report.